JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- the opposite: child class pointer and parent class object is not possible and is an error
 	- the constructors are called from child to parent
 - <mark style="background: #D2B3FFA6;">function overriding</mark>
-	- if the child class beta inherits from parent class papa such that there is a function which has the same name and parameters in both the classes and an object of beta is created and that function with common name is called, then how do we get to control which of the 2 functions are called?
+	- if the child class beta <mark style="background: #BBFABBA6;">inherits</mark> from parent class papa such that <mark style="background: #BBFABBA6;">there is a function which has the same name and parameters in both the classes</mark> and an <mark style="background: #BBFABBA6;">object of beta</mark> is created and that function with common name is called, then how do we get to control which of the 2 functions are called?
 		- example if a beta is a new car and papa is the old car which has manual windows and the new car has power windows then the function is same but there is variation
-	- without making any manual effort to address this, if an object of beta is created and that function is called with a common name the compiler calls the one in the child class as it is closer in scope.
+	- without making any manual effort to address this, if an object of beta is created and that function is called with a common name the compiler calls the one in the child class as it is closer in scope
-	- if the name of the two functions are same and there is a variation in the parameters it takes then whenever you call the papa ke functions then it becomes function overloading instead of overriding
+	- if the name of the two functions are same and there is a variation in the parameters it takes then whenever you call the papa's functions then it becomes function overloading instead of overriding
-	- if we have the same situation (same name functions in 2 classes that have inheritance relationship) with parent class pointer and child class object and call that function the parent class function is called and not the one nearer to the scope which is in the beta class.
+	- if we have the same situation (same named functions in 2 classes that have inheritance relationship) with parent class pointer and child class object and call that function the parent class function is called and not the one nearer to the scope which is in the beta class
 		- if 2 functions have common name in separate classes having a inheritance relationship with parent class pointer and child class object then if we make on such function virtual by adding virtual keyword before return type then the non virtual function is called
 - so we can demonstrate run time polymorphism by using virtual functions with function overriding with parent class pointer and child class object
 	```cpp